About Recast

 Can I track shows I've seen?

 Yes.
-Create an account, find the show, find the performance date, log it.
+Create an account, find the show, find the performance date, and log it.
 Your viewing history lives on your profile.

 By default, your viewing history is private — only you can see it.
 If you want to share it (some people love this — it's a great way to compare notes with theater-loving friends), there's a toggle to make it public.